der-carnivore/BingAds-docs/BingAds/scripts/reference/CampaignSelector.md

 [CampaignSelector](./CampaignSelector)|Selector with the condition applied.

 ## <a name="withids~long-ids~"></a>withIds(long[] ids)
-Returns a selector that limits the campaigns that it returns to the specified list of campaigns.
+Returns a selector that returns only campaigns with the specified IDs.

 The resulting selector can be further filtered by applying additional conditions to it.
 All conditions will be 'AND' concatenated including any other ID based conditions.
 For example: